The Basics: Overview

 Write down any concerns you have.

-Keep track of your teen’s actions and words that make you think she might be depressed.
+Keep track of your teen’s actions and words that make you think they might be depressed.
 If you see a change in your child’s behavior, make a note about the change and when it happened.
 Include details like:

 - How long the behavior's been going on